-4. The requirements of this section should be read in conjunction with and reported alongside the disclosures required by NESRS 2 on Governance (GOV), Strategy (SBM) and Impact Management of impacts, risks and opportunities (IROIM).
+4. The requirements of this section should be read in conjunction with and reported alongside the disclosures required by NESRS 2 on Governance (GOV), Strategy (SBM) and Impact Management (IM).

 Governance

 Disclosure Requirement related to NESRS 2 GOV-1 - The role of the administrative, management and supervisory bodies